 Leftovers are the best part of the festive feast.
 But if you can't face yet another turkey sandwich, add exotic flavours with Philippa Davis' turkey tacos

-The best way to use your Christmas leftovers is to create a supper that feels entirely different to the original meal.
-The exotic flavours of Philippa Davis’ turkey tacos couldn’t be more different to the traditional festive fare.
-Serve when you really can’t face another turkey sandwich.
+The secret to serving Christmas leftovers well is creating an entirely different supper to the original feast.
+The exotic flavours of Philipa Davis’ turkey tacos couldn’t feel further from traditional festive fare.
+Best served when you cannot face another turkey sandwich.

 If turkey isn’t your favourite for the Christmas lunch, why not attempt the impressive three-bird roast this year?
 Multi-bird roasts are fit for royalty, and can even stretch to eight birds if you are feeling ambitious.
 And engender some proper festive spirit with your own concoctions.
 The Field’s best Christmas cocktails will leave your guests reeling with delight.

 For more proper, field fare, SUBSCRIBE to the ultimate sporting journal and enjoy your first six issues for JUST £6 by clicking on THIS link.

 Adding exotic flavours to leftovers transforms them into an unrecognisable new dish.
 This is a great meal to have when you are really not sure you can face any more turkey, as it feels so very different.

 - 300g cooked turkey pickings (it doesn’t have to be neat slices)